BOS - SJU

 The average price of all round-trip flights from Boston to San Juan Luis Munoz Marin Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Boston to San Juan Airport, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Boston, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Boston to San Juan Luis Munoz Marin Intl Airport?